Honor Code

 The Honor Code

 Academic work is a joint enterprise involving faculty and students.
-Both have a fundamental investment in the enterprise and both must share responsibility for ensuring its integrity.
-In relation to the Honor Code, therefore, specific responsibilities of the faculty which parallel the responsibilities of the students have been formally adopted by the Faculty Council.
+Both faculty and students have a fundamental investment in the enterprise and must share responsibility for ensuring its integrity.
+The Faculty Council has formally adopted specific responsibilities that parallel those of the students concerning the Honor Code.

-2. Communicating Expectations and Administering Examinations: To assist students in complying with their responsibilities relating to academic integrity, faculty members, teaching assistants, and other instructional personnel should
+2. Communicating Expectations and Administering Examinations: Faculty members, teaching assistants, and other instructional personnel should do the following to help students comply with their responsibilities relating to academic integrity:

 • Use good judgment in setting and communicating clear ground rules for academic work conducted under their supervision.